Aohk22/home-labs/lab-1/specifications.md

 OS: Security Onion
 ~~Use this for threat hunting/alerts.~~
 Alerts, IDS requires standalone architecture which has too much requirement for me.
+For simplicity, I added another NIC for connecting to my PC to get to the SOC (security onion console).

 ## PC3